kapawlak/temp_lab_host/Courses/345/3L/xlab6.md

 :::Exercise (determineM)
 1. What is value of $m$ that you will use in $\text{kg}$?
 2. What is your reasoning for using this value of $m$?
-Use a combination of words and/or math to make your argument.
+Use a combination of words and math to make your argument.
+(List any sources that you use to help determine your value of $m$)
 3. Plug in your three constants into the equation you derived in [](#Exercise-speedSolve).
 What is the new equation? ;;;Make sure you are in the correct units;;;
 :::